chrisbcaldwell/chrisbcaldwell.github.io/index.md

 ### Sentiment analysis project: Can consumer reviews be used to predict sentiment of other natural language applications?

 Undergraduate capstone project training a SVM model with sentiment-graded reviews from IMDB, Amazon, and Yelp.
 It was great at detecting negative sentiment but not so great at detecting positive sentiment.
-There are probably just more ways to say you like something than to say you don't like something.
+There are probably just more ways to say you like something than to say you don't like something, so the negative words bear greater weight.
 <br>
 <br>
 Top 10 most influential words in the model: